 'There's a 50:50 chance.'

-In March 2020, Michael Rosen became unwell.
-Soon he was struggling to breathe, and he was admitted to hospital with coronavirus.
-What followed was months on the wards: a month in an induced coma, and weeks of rehab and recovery as the NHS saved his life, and then got him back on his feet.
-Throughout it all, a diary was kept at the end of Michael's bed, where his nurses wrote him letters of hope and support.
-And as soon as he was awake, he was ready to start writing his own story.
+What followed was months on the wards: six weeks in an induced coma, and many more weeks of rehab and recovery as the NHS saved Michael's life, and then got him back on his feet.
+Throughout Michael's stay in intensive care, a notebook lay at the end of his bed, where the nurses who cared for him wrote letters of hope and support.
+Embarking on the long road to recovery, Michael was soon ready to start writing about his near-death experience.

-Combining stunning new prose poems by one of Britain's best loved poets and the moving coronavirus diaries of his nurses, and featuring original illustrations by Chris Riddell, this is a beautiful book about love, life and the NHS that celebrates the power of community and the indomitable spirits of the people who keep us well.
+Combining stunning new prose poems by one of Britain's best loved poets and the moving coronavirus diaries of his nurses, doctors and wife Emma-Louise Williams, this is a beautiful book about love, life and the NHS.
+Featuring original illustrations by Chris Riddell, each page celebrates the power of community, the importance of kind gestures in dark times, and the indomitable spirits of the people who keep us well.